Legal Terms & Conditions For City Auctioneering Ltd

 6.2 Telephone bids must be booked no later than 4.00pm on the Tuesday prior to the sale.
 Telephone bids will only be accepted on lots with a minimum expected hammer price of £100.00.
 Telephone bids will be booked on a first come, first served basis.
 The Auctioneers have the right to take a £200.00 deposit before accepting any telephone bids.
 The Auctioneers have the right to refuse a telephone bid request without explanation

 6.3 A deposit of £100.00, or as specified in the Important Information, will be taken prior to registration on i-bidder by the card you use to register.
 This deposit will be automatically refunded if the buyers do not purchase any items.
-If the buyer purchases items and does not pay the balance in full by 12noon the Thursday directly after the sale, all purchases will be cancelled and an administration fee of £50.00 will be taken from the deposit to cover our costs.
+If the buyer purchases items and does not pay the balance in full by 12noon the Thursday directly after the sale, an administration fee of £25.00 + VAT will be added to the invoice.
+In the event of total non-payment all purchases will be cancelled and an administration fee of up to the value of the deposit will be taken from the deposit to cover our costs.
 We reserve the right to charge the card used to register with i-bidder the full amount owing for the purchases.
 If the items are paid for in this manner and not collected by the Monday directly after the auction, the items will be entered in to a future sale and all proceeds will be used to cover storage costs.
 (All storage costs will be charged at £10.00 per item per day from sale day + VAT) A deposit of £100.00 will be taken in the saleroom for all new bidders.
 This will be automatically refunded where no items have been purchased

-7. The Auctioneers reserves the right to withdraw funds equaling the deposit fee from the Buyer’s account using the card details provided by the registrant.
+7. The Auctioneers reserves the right to withdraw funds equalling the deposit fee from the Buyer’s account using the card details provided by the registrant.

 8. The Important Sale Information will be made available to potential buyers on the Auctioneer’s’ website, in the relevant catalogue, on request, and will be on display at the Premises.